-8. Save and make the file.
-This will generate a .s19 file that gets downloaded on to the board and a .lst which is a listing of your program after making the project.
+8. Save and assemble the file.
+(To assemble the file, click on the Project drop-down menu, and select Make.)
+This will generate a Project.abs.s19 file that you can download onto your Dragon12 board and a Project.abs.lst which is a listing of your program after making the project.
+The two files are in the bin subdirectory.

-9. Open the .s19 file and remove the first line then save.
+9. Edit the Project.abs.s19 file, remove the first line then save it.